 1. Pick universities offering tuition-free Bachelors

 The good news is that some universities in European countries offer Bachelor's programmes that are free of charge or very low cost for international students, regardless of their country of origin.
-These programmes are found in Nordic countries like Norway and Iceland, or continental countries like Germany and France.
+These programmes are found in the Nordic countries, like Norway and Iceland, or continental countries like Germany and France.
 Some free or low tuition universities you can check out are:

 - Nord University, in Bodø, Norway